Email Programs

 Mac Outlook Express

-Follow the instructions below to configure Outlook Express for the Mac Os for use with your Web Host Pro POP3 account.
+Follow the instructions below to configure Outlook Express for the Mac OS for use with your Web Host Pro POP3 account.

 Note: An example account name was used through the instructions.
 Please substitute your Web Host Pro POP3 email address information for the account used in the instructions.